 By Luke Rawalai in Suva

-Luke Rawalai is a Fiji Times reporter.
+Luke Rawalai is a Fiji Times journalist.
 Republished with permission.